Canon 500D vs T5i

 It is notable that the T5i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 500D does not feature such a mic input.

-Both the 500D and the T5i have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the T5i have been discontinued, but can regularly be found used on ebay.
 The 500D was replaced by the Canon 550D, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 500D and T5i can be found, respectively, in the Canon 500D Manual (free pdf) or the online Canon T5i Manual.

 So how do things add up?
 Which of the two cameras – the Canon 500D or the Canon T5i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.